mhanes03/Simulating-low-energy/README.md

 # Simulating-low-energy

+This git hub contains information on the low energy simulations carried out and details of the tools developed to carry these simulations out.
+The wiki contains details of how each of these tools work and how they can be used as well as information on the simulations carried out to develop options for low energy muon beamline.

 ## Setting up, cloning the repository and pushing to it

 1. Will need to run in the terminal :